hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 ## Steps

-The scenario in this guide uses Terraform and Chef as trusted entities to deliver `Role ID` and `Secret ID`.
+The scenario in this guide uses Terraform and Chef as trusted entities to deliver `RoleID` and `SecretID`.

 ![AppRole auth method workflow](/assets/images/vault-approle-tf-chef.png)

 For the simplicity of the demonstration, both Vault and Chef are installed on the same node.
-Terraform provisions the node which contains the `Role ID` as an environment variable.
-Chef pulls the `Secret ID` from Vault.
+Terraform provisions the node which contains the `RoleID` as an environment variable.
+Chef pulls the `SecretID` from Vault.

 Provisioning for this demo happens in 2 phases: